capital-american/Capital-American-Shaman/src/pages/blog/delta-8.md

 ### Where Can I Buy Delta 8 In Austin TX?

-If you’re looking for the best place in Austin Texas to buy Delta 8 then look no further.
+If you’re looking for "delta 8 near me" or the best place in [Austin Texas](https://en.wikipedia.org/wiki/Austin,_Texas) to buy Delta 8 THC then look no further.
 At Capital CBD American Shaman located at 8315 Burnet Rd Ste.
-C Austin Tx 75757, we are dedicated to carrying only the highest quality products available.
+C Austin Tx 75757, we are dedicated to carrying only the highest quality Delta 8 THC available.
 All of our delta 8 products are loaded with terpenes and phytocannabinoids, are non-GMO, pesticide free, and grown in the USA.
 Our products are all 3rd party lab tested for purity and contains less than .3% delta 9 THC, which complies with all regulations listed in the 2018 United States Farm bill.

 We carry delta-8 edibles, tinctures, water soluble and delta-8 Gummies.
 When it comes to inhalation we carry delta-8 cartridges for vaping, prerolls and delta Δ8THC flower.